General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - What’s Joe Root’s ODI shirt quantity?

-- Was Alastair Prepare dinner’s England Take a look at batting common above or under 45?
+- Was Alastair Cook dinner’s England Check batting common above or beneath 45?

 Answers